pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/1.png)

+**TROUBLESHOOTING** : The workflow might fail due to the fact it was nnot able to retreive incidents we created.
+This specifically happens when you use the DCLOUD.
+If this happens, to be able to move forward run the **u3_send_alert_to_webex_room.py** script from a terminal console.
+This wil simulate what the workflow is supposed to do.

 ### CONGRATULATION !! you are ready for the last part of this lab.

 Webex Team is a great integration that give to SecureX very efficients user interfaces.
 Learn more abour markdown formatting and webex team cards here [ TODO add link to the documentation ]